 Most important is to tweak your routine until it works best for you.

 When is the best time to drink water?

 - Before, during and after exercise – so the body performs at its highest level.

-- At least two hours before bed – deep sleep is important.
+- At least two hours before bed so a bathroom break doesn’t wake you up – deep sleep is important.